CloudLabs-MOC/CloudLabs-SEED/Cryptography/TLS: Transport Layer Security/TLS-Transport-Layer-Security.md

 (http://www.example.com) will be redirected to the attacker’s machine, where your mHTTPSproxy is waiting for HTTP requests.

 The proxy setup.
-It should be noted that changes on the VM’s/etc/hostsfile will affect all the containers, because containers uses Docker’s embedded DNS server, which forwards external DNS lookups to the DNS servers configured on the host (i.e., the VM), and the host’s DNS server do use the/etc/hosts file.
+It should be noted that changes on the VM’s /etc/hosts file will affect all the containers, because containers uses Docker’s embedded DNS server, which forwards external DNS lookups to the DNS servers configured on the host (i.e., the VM), and the host’s DNS server do use the /etc/hosts file.
 Therefore, due to the change above, on the proxy container, the IP address to www.example.com is also mapped to 10.9.0.143.
 This is a problem, because the proxy needs to communicate with the actual web server.